keras-team/keras/docs/templates/preprocessing/image.md

     - __flow_from_directory(directory)__: Takes the path to a directory, and generates batches of augmented/normalized data.
 Yields batches indefinitely, in an infinite loop.
         - __Arguments__:
             - __directory__: path to the target directory.
 It should contain one subdirectory per class.
-                Any PNG, JPG, BMP or PPM images inside each of the subdirectories directory tree will be included in the generator.
+                Any PNG, JPG, BMP, PPM or TIF images inside each of the subdirectories directory tree will be included in the generator.
                 See [this script](https://gist.github.com/fchollet/0830affa1f7f19fd47b06d4cf89ed44d) for more details.
             - __target_size__: tuple of integers `(height, width)`, default: `(256, 256)`.
                 The dimensions to which all images found will be resized.